THE MESSAGE OF JESUS

 It’s hard to overstate this point.

-The dominant backdrop, the framing narrative, of Jesus’ day was the all-conquering, all-consuming, all-powerful Roman Empire and its oppressive domination captured in the (coerced) allegiant profession, Caesar is Lord.
+The prevailing backdrop, the framing narrative, of Jesus’ day was the all-conquering, all-consuming, all-powerful Roman Empire and its oppressive domination enforced through the profession of obligation and fear, Caesar is Lord.

-Let’s put it this way: if you lived in Jesus’ day, your life revolved entirely around the Roman Empire.
+Put it this way: if you lived in Jesus’ day, your life revolved entirely around the Roman Empire.
 It was wholly defined by it.
 For the Jews, even their proud, robust religious system was bent and twisted by it.
+(We’ll look into this below in Responding to the Gospel.)

-Jesus’ followers defined themselves as citizens of a higher realm and served society from this higher moral code (not haughty and high-and-mighty, but with humility grounded in sacrificial servanthood).
-They remained model citizens of society, impeccable and unimpeachable.
+Jesus’ followers defined themselves as citizens of a higher realm and served society from this higher moral code.
+However, they did so not with a haughty and high-and-mighty attitude, but with humility grounded in sacrificial servanthood.
+They advocated for society’s marginalised and contended for change yet remained model citizens of society, impeccable and unimpeachable.

 - On the other hand, Jesus turned the tables on compromised, complicit self-serving religion by demonstrating a people-serving, love-based faith that expanded the boundaries of family love to deliberately include one’s neighbour, the stranger and even those perceived as enemies.